September Overview

 Hoi An, Danang, Hue, Nha Trang, Quy Nhon, Dalat & Central Highlands

 The weather in the centre of the country is ready for a change come September and throughout the month rain is on the increase in Hoi An and Hue.
-Temperatures drop a little and stormy weather is a possibility especially as we move towards October (avg temp: 28°C).
+Temperatures drop a little and stormy weather is a possibility especially towards the end of the month (avg temp: 28°C).
 Further south it’s a similar picture as the beaches of Nha Trang start to see an increase in rain.
-The picture in Dalat and the Central Highlands are now very wet making trekking and adventure activities unadvisable.
+Dalat and the Central Highlands are now very wet making trekking and adventure activities unadvisable, and some of the Phong Nha caves may be off limits due to flooding.

 South Vietnam

-Ho Chi Minh City, Phan Thiet, Mui Ne, Mekong Delta & Phu Quoc
+Ho Chi Minh City, Phan Thiet & Mui Ne, Mekong Delta, Ho Tram & Long Hai, Con Dao & Phu Quoc

 The south remains wet although rainfall is decreasing as the month progresses.
 Temperatures remain high and whilst frequent rain is to be expected you can also still expect plenty of dry and bright daylight hours (avg temp: 28°C).